 What is Memory?

-- Stores information in a vector database for efficient retrieval
+A Memory in Marvin is a specialized module that:- Stores information in a vector database for efficient retrieval

 - Allows agents to remember facts, preferences, and knowledge